Steve's Gastronomic Home Page

 Chicken tagine

-One definite highlight of Cous Cous Cafe, though, was the Moroccan Tea made with a traditional recipe of green tea and mint.
+One definite highlight of Cous Cous Cafe was the Moroccan Tea made with a traditional recipe of green tea and mint.
 The tea was slightly sweetened, and evidenced all the balance of flavors I found in the food.
 To me this tea is a special treat, especially since some other Mediterranean restaurants that used to serve similar tea have now discontinued it.

-The tagine is so good, though, it really falls into my "special meal" category.
+Even though choices are limited, there are several items that fall into my "special meal" category.
 The hot Moroccan tea makes it even better.
 I would highly encourage people to try Cous Cous Cafe if they can.
 The friendliness of the staff, comfortable decor, and reasonable prices for good quality food are additional reasons I can recommend it.

 Go to Index